Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Bangka boat leading Coron island hopping tours rests next to a boardwalk outside of Kayangan Lake.

+Depending upon tides and weather or ocean conditions, your boat may alter its schedule.
 This can also happen if a destination has already reached its full capacity; some destinations in Palawan have their guest numbers capped to limit the effects of over-tourism.

 You may be required to pay an additional entrance fee for sites in Palawan.
 This usually applies to the most popular tourist sites, especially those in El Nido and Coron.
 It goes towards sustainable tourism practices.